PixeyeHQ/actors.unity/README.md

 ## Project Overview
 The project consists of several folders :
-* [-]Common : for in-house libraries, framework plugables.
+* [-]Common : for in-house libraries, framework pluggables.
 * [0]Framework : the framework code.
 You generally don't need to touch here anything.
 * [1]Source : the game code.
 * [2]Content : the game content such as scenes, graphics, audio and so on.